-The awesome V&A Museum chronicles kid-dom through the ages in this location, pulling from a considerable collection of toys, clothing, dollhouses, books, teddy bears, and games.
-Objects are placed at kids’ eye level with simplified descriptions.
-Some young ones don’t grasp the concept—toddlers burst into tears when they see a crib behind glass that they can’t climb into—but if they’re too young for exhibits, bring them to one of the 4 to 5 daily kids’ activities, such as stories or drawing.
-Child-rearing history is also addressed; look for the “Princess Bottle” of 1871, which had a reservoired shape that allowed for quick milk dispensing but also incubated bacteria, a fact that wasn’t realized until countless babies died.
-The MoC’s double-galleried glass-and-steel building, which has a cafe, is itself an artifact; it began its life in South Kensington as the home of the nascent V&A collection but was re-erected here in the 1860s—the fish-scale mosaic floor was made by female prisoners, many of whom were separated from their own kids.
+The awesome V&A Museum chronicles kid-dom through the ages in this location, pulling from a considerable archive of toys, clothing, dollhouses, books, teddy bears, and games.
+Objects are placed at kids’ eye-level with simplified descriptions.
+Some young ones don’t grasp the concept—toddlers burst into tears when they see a crib behind glass that they can’t climb into—but if they’re too young for exhibits, bring them to one of the daily kids’ activities, such as stories or drawing.
+Child-rearing history is also addressed; look for the “Princess Bottle” of 1871, which had a reservoir shape that allowed for quick milk dispensing but also incubated bacteria, a fact that wasn’t realized until countless babies died.
+The MoC’s double-galleried glass-andsteel hall, which has a cafe, is itself an artifact; it began its life in South Kensington as the home of the nascent V&A collection but was re-erected here in the 1860s—the fish-scale mosaic floor was assembled by female prisoners, many of whom (in an ugly irony) weren’t allowed to see their own kids.

 Museum of Childhood